Check out how to map Constant Contact custom fields in your integration.

 Are you trying to write back the bounce fields from Constant Contact to CRM?

 Constant Contact does not explicitly have a "Hard Bounce" field.
 Instead, they have a "Bounce Reason" field populated with both soft and hard bounces.
 To map this field, head to Step 4 and use a Text Field Type.
 For Bounce, Date uses a Data Type field.

 If you run into issues, be sure to check the field type in CRM and if using an existing field, then try changing your field on the CRM side to a Text field to capture "Bounce Reason," which is the text type in Constant Contact and Bounce Date is a Date field type in CRM.

 Do you need to use a Custom Unsubscribe field in CRM?

-If you do, then that’s fine; just use our Add-On just for this feature in your Add-Ons tab, and once subscribed it will instantly turn this feature on to map in Step 4 today.
+If you do, then that’s fine; use this field to map in Step 4 today.
 Simple, right?

 It gets even better.